dloperab/ai-agents-experiments/README.md

-# AI Agents Experiments
+# AI Web Agents Experiments

-This repository contains a collection of experiments and implementations of AI agents using various frameworks and approaches.
-The project explores different ways to create and utilize AI agents for various tasks.
+This repository contains a collection of experiments and implementations of AI Web Agents using various frameworks and approaches.
+The project explores different ways to create and utilize AI Web Agents for various tasks.

 ## Requirements